 Firstly, let’s address the elephant in the room.
 Yes, DDR5 memory is faster than DDR4 memory in gaming.
 However, currently according to initial benchmarks and test data, that difference is rather negligible and depends on the conditions of testing as well.
-Therefore, there is no guaranteed advantage to buying DDR5 RAM for gaming as of right now, in early November 2021.
 Test data suggests that the high-frequency kits from the mature DDR4 platform and the new DDR5 kits perform rather similarly in most games, and even in most productivity applications.
 However, that is far from the bottom line of this comparison.

 We have seen this all before when DDR4 memory was first introduced.
 The mature DDR3 kits at that time performed rather similar to the fresh new DDR4 kits that were just announced, so users really did not see a significant advantage in going with the DDR4 option.
 We are faced with a similar situation when it comes to DDR5, but only for a short period of time.
 Rest assured, that DDR5 memory will undoubtedly get much faster and much more mature in years to come, and will definitely become the default memory platform for PC.